 I’m exaggerating, for sure.
 But some things I read really do sound like this.
 Here’s a word of advice in the “had” department: trust your reader to follow you.

-When I see a writer relying too much on the past perfect, it seems like they’re shouting: “Hey!
+When I see a writer relying too much on the past perfect tense, it seems like they’re shouting: “Hey!
 Hey reader!
 I’m using past tense but I’m even more in the past, so stay with me while I keep reminding you!”

 Amy thought back to last summer, to the lifeguard.
 Eric had just come out of the water and his hair was still wet.
 Fat, slick drops dribbled down his back as he toweled off.
 Before she could open her mouth and say one word to him, he slumped against the oak tree and tore into his sandwich.
 He never did find out how she felt.